ggleblanc2/bowling-scoreboard/README.md

     X 8/72X X 81X X X XX4

 The `String` consists of up to 20 or 21 characters.
 Each character represents a throw.
 The spaces following strikes represent throws not taken.
-This makes the String easier to parse and made the GUI easier to draw.
+This makes the `String` easier to parse and makes the GUI easier to draw.
 The `String` is built up during the game, character by character, so the `BowlingScore` class has to be able to process a partial marks `String`.

 The first thing I did was parse the marks `String` into frames.
 Here's what the result looks like, printed.